What Is High Temperature Wire?

 Teflon Glass Glass Teflon (TGGT) Wires (250ºC)

 Teflon® is a polytetrafluoroethylene (PTFE) originally developed by DuPont.
 TGGT wire has PTFE tape insulation covered by a high temperature sealant impregnated fiberglass jacket.
 You can use this wire continuously at 250ºC.
-In some instances, manufacturers place a ceramic table on top of the PTFE wire insulation (TCGT).
+In some instances, manufacturers place a ceramic tape on top of the PTFE wire insulation (TCGT).

 High Temperature Mica Glass Wires (450ºC)